What is Architecture?

 - The ideation stage can begin with sketching and hand drawing, and lead to creating master plans using softwares like AutoCaad or other technological hardware and software.

-- Building Information Modelling (BMI): process supported by various tools, technologies and contracts involving the generation and management of digital representations of physical and functional characteristics of places.
+- Building Information Modelling (BIM): process supported by various tools, technologies and contracts involving the generation and management of digital representations of physical and functional characteristics of places.

 What role does Technology play in Architecture?